IELTS, TOEFL & TOEIC Vocabulary: Using 'this' in the first sentence of a new paragraph?

 It is clear that having people doing work from home is a useful way of increasing employee productivity....

-In summary: avoid using 'this' in the first sentence of a new paragraph
+In summary: avoid using 'this' (and other words that refer back to nouns in previous paragraphs) in the first sentence of a new paragraph